-Get your bearings and finalize your plans with a quick stop to the Fukushima City Tourist Information Center, at the west exit of Fukushima Station.
-The English-speaking staff can tell you how to use the Momorin Cycle, convenient and free rental bikes to get around town.
+Get your bearings and finalize your plans with a quick stop to the Fukushima City Tourist Information Center, situated at the west exit of Fukushima Station.
+The English-speaking staff can tell you how to use the "Momorin Share Cycle" rental bikes to explore the city.

 Relax at one of Fukushima city's three hot spring areas in the surrounding mountains.

-Plan a trip during spring to see the slopes of Hanamiyama park blanketed in pink plum and cherry blossoms.
+Plan a trip during spring to see the slopes of Hanamiyama Park blanketed in pink plum and cherry blossoms.
 As you wander the easy mountain paths, you can see the snow-covered mountains in the distance.
 In season, shuttle buses run from Fukushima Station every 15 to 30 minutes.

 Discover why Fukushima Prefecture is called the “Kingdom of Fruits.”
 You can pick strawberries in winter, cherries, and peaches in summer, or apples in late autumn.
 Enquire at the Fukushima City Tourist Information Center for fruit schedules and locations to enjoy a fruit-picking experience.

 Feel the rush and excitement at one of Tohoku's largest horse racing tracks.
 The Fukushima Racecourse has a century of history.
 Cheer on your favorite horse and jockey during major races held every season, except winter.

 * The information on this page may be subject to change due to COVID-19.